 On Oct.
-24, 2019, Syracuse University’s Martin J. Whitman School of Management hosted the fifth annual Orange Tank business pitch competition.
-Student and alumni entrepreneurs pitched their ventures to a panel of accomplished judges in hopes of receiving valuable feedback and winning a cash prize to further advance their venture.
-Thanks to John Couri ’63 (A&S) and Mark ’83 and Judi ’84 (VPA) Morris for their generous support of Orange Tank.
-This year’s cash prizes totaled a record $40,000.
+24, 2019, the Martin J. Whitman School of Management hosted the fifth annual Orange Tank business pitch competition.
+Student and alumni entrepreneurs pitched their ventures to a panel of accomplished judges in hopes of receiving valuable feedback and winning a cash prize to further advance their ideas.
+Thanks to the generous support of John Couri ’63 (A&S) and Mark ’83 and Judi ’84 (VPA) Morris, the cash prizes for the fifth annual event totaled a record $40,000.

-The grand prize of $25,000 was awarded to Kelsey Davis ’19 (Newhouse) G’20, CEO and founder of CLLCTVE, a platform to empower the next generation of creatives by providing a space for college students to develop their portfolio, showcase their skills and increase their visibility, while providing brands exclusive access to local Gen Z consumers and Gen Z content creators.
+The grand prize of $25,000 was awarded to Kelsey Davis ’19 (NEW) ’20 M.S., CEO and founder of CLLCTVE, a platform to empower the next generation of creatives by providing a space for college students to develop their portfolios, showcase their skills and increase their visibility, while providing brands with exclusive access to local Gen Z consumers and Gen Z content creators.

-Nick Barba ’20 and David Fox ’19 G ’22 took home a second-place prize of $2,500.
-Their company, Modern Solutions, is a service-based organization that utilizes existing smart-home devices to create scaled ecosystems that improve the life of senior homeowners.
+Nick Barba ’20 and David Fox ’19 (iSchool), G ’22 (LAW) took home the second-place prize of $2,500.
+Their company, Modern Solutions, is a service-based organization that utilizes existing smart home devices to create scaled ecosystems that improve the life of older adult homeowners.
 Third place went to CBD Boys, a holistic health and wellness company, founded by Joel DeJesus ’20, Eduardo Gomez ’20 and George Rivera ’20.

-The first-place prize in the alumni category with a $4,000 cash prize went to Jose Javier Garcia-Rovira ’19 and Quentin Rene Marcel Rosso ’18 of Gamercraft.
+The first-place prize in the alumni category of $4,000 cash went to Jose Javier Garcia-Rovira ’19 and Quentin Rene Marcel Rosso ’18 of Gamercraft.
 Gamercraft is where passionate gamers go to achieve their collegiate, professional and personal gaming goals.
 The company creates a more holistic and balanced approach towards esports, creating healthier relationships around parents, children and gaming.

 Second place and $2,500 in the alumni category was awarded to Daniel Fridliand ’18, CEO and founder of Awning, a mobile application designed to detect, assess and treat stress by constructing customized therapy routines using guided meditation, breathing exercise, journaling and music therapy.
-Joe Bach ’04 took home a $1,000 third place prize for his company BACH, a private training, yoga and Pilates brought to the customer’s home.
+Joe Bach ’04 took home a $1,000 third-place prize for his company, BACH, which provides private training, yoga and Pilates brought directly to the customer’s home.

-“The Orange Tank competition is fantastic forum for student entrepreneurs to receive thoughtful feedback on their venture pitches from accomplished entrepreneurs, not to mention critical funding needed to improve their businesses,” says Todd Moss, Entrepreneurship and Emerging Enterprise (EEE) department chair and associate professor.
+“The Orange Tank competition is a fantastic forum for student entrepreneurs to receive thoughtful feedback on their venture pitches from accomplished entrepreneurs, not to mention critical funding needed to improve their businesses,” says Todd Moss, EEE department chair and associate professor.
 “The students’ preparation was impressive, as was their professionalism and passion for their business ideas.”